alecpratt/alecpratt.github.io/_employment/1_sonos.md

 ---
 **Description**: A sample description of my work experience at Sonos, Inc.

-I am following up here with additional information about my experience at Sonos, INc.
+I am following up here with additional information about my experience at Sonos, Inc.